BaileyGingerTechnology/PackerSystems/README.md

 Long term goals for the first two are to have a basic scoring engine that will give points as the player fixes bad practices and implements good ones and I hope to be able to keep the example of a real environment up to date.

-3/3/2018: I am making a file server to host the Windows ISO's on, and am moving the ISO's that I was keeping in the git repo to being downloads again because git lfs is painful.

 ## Build instructions:

 Install packer (packer-io on Arch Linux) and a hypervisor (Virtualbox, KVM, or VMware.
 I might support Parallels and Hyper-V in the future, but not yet).